-The customer will experience an array of emotions along the way; sales people typically talk about “pain points,” and discomfort certainly gives rise to need.
+The customer will experience an array of emotions along the buyer journey.
+Salespeople typically talk about “pain points,” and discomfort certainly gives rise to need.
 You hope to create elation at the discovery of your solution, but commitment to it will be punctuated by moments of skepticism, conflict, and fear of making an expensive error, all of which must be anticipated and dealt with.

-The customer journey map charts these emotional ups and downs, associating them with events in the sales cycle—some of which you can control and some you can’t.
+Part of creating a customer journey map is identifying the pain points customers encounter at each stage.
+The customer journey map charts these emotional ups and downs, associating them with events in the sales cycle—some you can control and some you can’t.

 It should be obvious that salespeople should be guiding and enriching the organization’s understanding of the customer personas, as these personas inspire the actions that drive revenue.
 But what specifically is your role in this process?

-Gather intelligence.
 Are attitudes and concerns shifting among your marquee customers?
 Are they influencing other buyers in a way that will affect future revenue?
-Are there shifts going on that affect entire market segments, or that call for changes in the way your company views an important customer persona?
+Are there shifts going on that affect entire market segments or that call for changes in the way your company views an important customer persona?
 As a salesperson, you generally will be the first to discover such shifts.

-Meet with Marketing.
 Insist on wide open channels of communication.
-Invite your Marketing team to send a representative to your regular Sales meetings, to share campaigns and content that is under development or newly updated.
-Use those meetings to show Marketing how you are personalizing the content they provide—the content itself and how you are delivering it.
+Invite your marketing team to send a representative to your regular sales meetings to share campaigns and content that is under development or newly updated.
+Use those meetings to show marketing how you are personalizing the content they provide—the content itself and how you are delivering it.

 Join 30,000+ other sales and marketing professionals.
 Subscribe to our Sell to Win newsletter!